dotemacs/blurgh/README.md

 $ shotgun blurgh.rb
 ```

-Make sure that you have python's pygments installed, albino gem uses
+Make sure that you have python's pygments installed, **pygments.rb**
-that to parse the code block
+gem uses it to parse and highlight the code

 ### Note

+Helpers for Google analytics and Clicky

 Posts use **.md** extensions